The Smithsonian Institution Fact Sheet

-The Smithsonian’s federal funding for fiscal year 2017 (Oct.
-1, 2016–Sept.
-30, 2017) is $863.3 million.
-The Institution is approximately 60 percent federally funded (a combination of the congressional appropriation and federal grants and contracts).
+The Smithsonian’s federal funding for fiscal year 2021 (Oct.
+1, 2020–Sept.
+30, 2021) is $1 billion.
+The Institution is 62% federally funded (a combination of the congressional appropriation and federal grants and contracts).

 In addition to the federal contribution, the Smithsonian has trust or non-federal funds, which include contributions from private sources (endowments; donations from individuals, corporations and foundations; and memberships) and revenues from the Smithsonian Enterprises operation (magazines, mail-order catalog, product development, entertainment, shops, restaurants and concessions).

 The museums were closed March 14, 2020, and remained closed for all but a few weeks in 2020 due to the pandemic.
 Some of the museums in Washington are scheduled to open in the spring.

 Admission to all Smithsonian museums in Washington is free.
 A visitor’s center is located in the Castle.
 There were about 22 million visits to the museums and the National Zoo in 2019.

 Admission to all Smithsonian museums in Washington, D.C., is free.
 The museums are open seven days a week.
 (The Smithsonian is closed on Christmas Day.)
 Hours are from 10 a.m. to 5:30 p.m. daily.
 The Smithsonian American Art Museum and National Portrait Gallery (located in downtown Washington) hours are 11:30 a.m. to 7 p.m. daily.
 An information center is located in the Smithsonian Institution Building (“Castle”).
 There were more than 22 million visits to the museums and National Zoo in 2019.

 - Archives of American Art—An organization that acquires and preserves documents and memorabilia of American artists, collectors, critics and art societies.